SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Obsolete EPP Result Codes

-TODO: check list of RFC5730 codes and see which ones are not used anymore.

-The following result codes specified in [@!RFC5730] are no longer meaningful in the context of RESTful EPP and MUST NOT be used.
+The following EPP result codes specified in [@!RFC5730] are no longer meaningful in the context of RESTful EPP and MUST NOT be used.

 | Code | Reason